patidarr/annotation-pipeline/README.md

 #annotation-pipeline

-This pipeline annotates a txt input file containing min 5 columns (`Chr\tStart\tEnd\tRef\tAlt`) with the following annotations, [ANNOVAR]
+This pipeline annotates a txt input file containing min 5 columns (`Chr\tStart\tEnd\tRef\tAlt`) with the following annotations.

+[ANNOVAR]
 [ANNOVAR]: http://annovar.openbioinformatics.org/en/latest/
 - Func.refGene:	Tells whether the variant hit exons or hit intergenic regions, or hit introns, or hit a non-coding RNA genes.
 - Gene.refGene:	If the variant is exonic/intronic/ncRNA, this column gives the gene name (if multiple genes are hit, comma will be added between gene names); if not, the column will give the two neighboring genes and the distance to these neighboring genes.
 - GeneDetail.refGene:
 - ExonicFunc.refGene:	Tells the functional consequences of the variant (possible values in this fields include: nonsynonymous SNV, synonymous SNV, frameshift insertion, frameshift deletion, nonframeshift insertion, nonframeshift deletion, frameshift block substitution, nonframshift block substitution)
 - AAChange.refGene:	Gene name, the transcript identifier and the sequence change in the corresponding transcript.
 - cytoBand: Cytogenic band.
 - snp138:	dbsnp138 annotation. if present then rs id will be present else -1

 [Frequencies from 1000 genome new release]
 [Frequencies from 1000 genome new release]: http://www.1000genomes.org/category/frequently-asked-questions/population